-The Infodemic about COVID-19
+The Infodemic in the COVID-19 Pandemic

 For over a year, the world has been plagued by a pandemic, when a disease spreads to numerous countries.
 In particular, due to COVID-19.
 This resulted in people from all over the world staying home more than ever before and an increased dependency on technology, which is where a majority of people get their information about the COVID-19 pandemic.
 However, obtaining information from the internet can be extremely dangerous on how we interpret the pandemic.
 Specifically, it can be difficult to distinguish between facts, opinions, and false information.
 Part of this ‘infodemic’ consists of fake news which, according to the World Economic Forum, is a major threat in today's society, as this type of information circulates fast and is often inaccurate and misleading .
 COVID-19 is not only a pandemic—it is an infodemic.